matthiasarndt/StarTrack/README.md

 # StarTrack

 ### StarTrack is a modular Python package providing functionality for Astronomical image processing, star detection, and noise reduction.
+Download the code [here](https://github.com/matthiasarndt/StarTrack/blob/main/StarTrack_v0.1.zip).
+Example data to run the Python package can be downloaded here need Dropbox link.

 ## Why is StarTrack useful?